galopago/CJMCU-25504-MODULE/README.md

 ## The module in question

-The only visible marking in the PCB is CJMCU-25504, there are no references to the manufacturer.
+The only visible marking on the PCB is CJMCU-25504, there are no references to the manufacturer.
 Silkscreens are unreadable

 ![MODULE](/assets/img/CJMCU-25504-MODULE.png)

-## Mapa de resistores
+## Resistor map

-El siguiente grafico muestra visualmente cada uno de los resistores, con el nombre de la etiqueta como la usa el fabricante, y con el nombre de la etiqueta que empleo el fabricante del modulo.
+The following image presents visually each resistor with both labels: IC manufacturer and module manufacturer

 ![MODULE](/assets/img/CJMCU-25504-RESISTORS.svg)